ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 This defines a function named `square` which has one argument, namely `x`, and its result is equal to (`=`) the result of the expression `x * x`.
-The expression that defines the result of a function is called "function body".
+The expression that defines the result of a function is called *function body*.

-When you apply the function as `square 50;;`, `x` in the function body of `square` is bound to `50`, and thus, we get a result of `50 * 50 = 2500`.
+When we apply the function as `square 50;;`, this evaluates to the function body of `square` where `x` is bound to `50`, and thus, we get a result of `50 * 50 = 2500`.

-When using `let` to define a function, the first identifier is the function name (`square`, above), then any additional identifiers outline different arguments to the function.
+When using `let` to define a function, the first identifier is the function name (`square`, above), then any additional identifiers are the different arguments of the function.
 In our example above, the `square` function has only one argument `x`.

-Functions in OCaml are also values, so the REPL responds with `val square : int -> int = <fun>`.
+In OCaml, functions are values, so the REPL responds to the function definition with `val square : int -> int = <fun>`.
 The type `int -> int` tells us that the function `square` takes an integer and returns an integer.

-Here is a different function which uses the comparison operator `=` to test for evenness:
+Here is a different function which uses the comparison operator `=` to test whether a given number is even:

 ```ocaml
 # let square_is_even x =